garden-io/garden/docs/reference/module-types/exec.md

   # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
   command: []

+# If set to true, Garden will run the build command, services, tests, and tasks in the module source directory,
+# instead of in the Garden build directory (under .garden/build/<module-name>).
+#
+# Garden will therefore not stage the build for local modules.
+This means that include/exclude filters
+# and ignore files are not applied to local modules, except to calculate the module/action versions.
+#
+# If you use use `build.dependencies[].copy` for one or more build dependencies of this module, the copied files
+# will be copied to the module source directory (instead of the build directory, as is the default case when
+# `local = false`).
+#
+# Note: This maps to the `buildAtSource` option in this module's generated Build action (if any).
+local: false

 # A description of the module.
 description: